lijw07/portfolio/README.md

 - React team for the excellent framework
 - Create React App for the development setup
 - All the open-source contributors who made this project possible

----

-*Built with ❤️ using React & Unity*